10 Strategic Tips for Beginning Day Trading

 Don’t be afraid to push the order button and execute trades.
 Novice day traders often face paralysis by analysis because they get wrapped up in watching the trading chart candles and the Level 2 columns on their screen; this prevents them from acting quickly when opportunity presents itself.
 For disciplined traders who work their plan, actually placing the order should be automatic.
 If they’re wrong, their stops should get them out without major damage.

 Don’t day trade with money that is needed or set aside to meet a goal.
-Successful traders have a little bucket of risk capital and a big bucket of money they’re saving for retirement or another long-term goal.
-Big bucket money tends to be invested more conservatively and in longer-duration positions.
-It’s not absolutely forbidden to use this money occasionally for a day trade, but the odds should be very high in the trader’ favor before doing so.
+Knowledgeable traders have a small bucket of short-term risk capital and a larger bucket of investment capital they’re saving for retirement or another long-term goal.
+The larger bucket tends to be invested more conservatively and in longer-duration positions.

 Balance capital invested per trade